Doyle, Richard. In Fairyland. A Series of Pictures From the Elf-World. London, Longmans, Green, Reader, & Dyer, 1870.

-First edition, 24.5 x 18cm, in publisher's reddish-brown sand-grain cloth w/elaborate gilt decorations, title, and dogwood floral motifs to covers & spine & sunken turquoise panels to covers (all designed by Albert Warren).Binder's ticket (W. Bone & Son; Ball 17D) to rear pastedown, 251 [xiv] red-ruled pp. with decorative gilt, red, blue and sepia frontis and titlepage, 8 gilt-decorated plates, numerous in-text wood engravings by the Dalziels, & red-decorated initials & ornaments by P. Hundley thrroughout.
+First edition, 24.5 x 18cm (4to), in publisher's reddish-brown sand-grain cloth w/elaborate gilt decorations, title, & dogwood floral motifs to covers & spine & sunken turquoise panels to covers (all designed by Albert Warren), bevelled edges, a.e.g., cream ep.s w/binder's ticket (W. Bone & Son; Ball 17D) to rear pastedown, 251 [xiv] red-ruled pp. w/decorative gilt, red, blue & sepia frontis & titlepage, 8 gilt-decorated plates, numerous in-text wood engravings by the Dalziels, & red-decorated initials & ornaments by P. Hundley thru-out.
 Printed at the Camden Press, London.
 “The most ornate of the 'Dalziel's Fine Art Books."

 Gray, John.
 Silverpoints.
 London, Elkin Mathews & John Lane.
 1893

 First edition, number 215 of 250 copies on paper water-marked Van Gelder.
 Original green cloth designed by Charles Ricketts.
 The quintessential nineties slim book of verse at once attracted attention, as much by its design, based on Aldine models in the shape of a Persian "saddle book" as by its contents.